LKEthridge/LKEthridge/README.md

 - 👋 Hi, I’m @LKEthridge
-- 👀 I’m interested in data-based decision making that makes the world a better place.
+- 👀 I’m interested in data-based decision-making that makes the world a better place.
 - 🌱 I’m currently learning Gradient Descent Training.
-- 📫 How to reach me lydia.k.ethridge@gmail.com
+- 📫 You can reach me at: lydia.k.ethridge@gmail.com
 - 😄 Pronouns: she/her/hers
 - ⚡ Fun fact: I have taught newcomer English learners K-8 for the past six years.